bbauska/CSS-Notes4Pros/README.md

 and:
 after

-> An 12 point burst are 3 layered squares.
+<p>An 12 point burst are 3 layered squares.
 The bottom square is the
-> element itself, the additional squares are created using the :
-> pseudo-elements.
-The bottom is rotated 0°, the next square is rotated
-> 30°, and the top is rotated 60°.
+element itself, the additional squares are created using the : pseudo-elements.
+The bottom is rotated 0°, the next square is rotated 30°, and the top is rotated 60°.</p>

 <pre><code>
 **&lt;**